 We use a nationally commissioned scheme to help us teach maths - Maths No Problem!
 This a mastery approach to maths.
 More information for parents can be found by following this link

 In English, we base our curriculum on the recommended genres by Lancashire and ensure progression by using the KLIPS (Key Learning Indicators of Performance) inline with the National Curriculum.

 We follow the National Curriculum for science and weave in lots of opportunities for children to experiment and explore in practical ways.
-In Key stage 2, we use a 4 year rolling program to ensure that every child has the required coverage.
+In Key stage 2, we use a 4 year rolling programme to ensure that every child has the required progression.

 We love art at Balshaw Lane.
 As well as following the national curriculum, we find opportunities for children to practise their artistic skill throughout other subjects.
 We have led art projects with other Euxton schools, for example, our recent faith arts week and have had an enterprise week which led to children displaying and selling their artwork in a pop up art gallery.